aleynakirmizi/Scopus-Connection-with-Selenium/README.md

 # Scopus-Connection-with-Selenium
-Scraping title,date and abstract from Scopus using Python Selenium
+Extracting title, date, and abstract data from Scopus using Python and Selenium.

-I've logged in many times to Scopus with my instution user name.
-This program will work if you've logged in Scopus one time.
-You should give permission to Scopus to remember your informations before you try scraping data.
+I have used my institution's username to log in to Scopus multiple times.
+This program requires a one-time login to Scopus.
+Please ensure that you have granted permission to Scopus to remember your information before attempting to scrape data.

-You need to give your chromedriver.exe path first.
-After you give your user name and password informations you'll get your informations.
+Before running the program, please provide the path to your chromedriver.exe file.
+Once you have entered your username and password information, you will receive your desired data.

-"DB Browser for Sqlite" database is used to store the data.
+The program utilizes the "DB Browser for SQLite" database to store the scraped data.

-This code was written by me to use on my thesis.
+I developed this code for use in my thesis project.